Teaching Music to Inmates Gives Inspiration

 Whether they are musically inclined or not, the inmates spent an afternoon appreciating music and laying down some licks.
 Donovan’s Echo Yard is the home to several programs that encourage creative arts including the music program.
 There are aspiring musicians ranging from blues players to rappers.

-Jail Guitar Doors is an important program that Kramer started in the United States.
-He spent three years in prison and said time moves slowly behind bars and the prisoners are not only able to learn a trade but also learn ways to deal with their emotional challenges.
-Music fills that void.
+Kramer said time moves slowly behind bars and the prisoners are not only able to learn a trade during their sentence, but they are able to learn ways to deal with their emotional challenges.
+And music can play a critical role.

 Kramer and his crew visit the prisons and he takes the time to listen to the inmates and give words of encouragement.
 Volunteers include singer-songwriter Jill Sobule, and musicians Rob Bird, Robin Henkel and program administrator Kathy Kambes.